lino-framework/book/docs/dev/builddocs.rst

 Indeed you can verify that importing this module in a normal Python session will fail:

+>>> from django.core.exceptions import ImproperlyConfigured
+>>> try:
->>> import lino_book.projects.team.tests.test_notify
+...     import lino_book.projects.team.tests.test_notify  #doctest: +ELLIPSIS
-Traceback (most recent call last):
+...     raise Exception("Oops, no exception was raised") ... except ImproperlyConfigured as e:
-...
+...     print(e)
-ImproperlyConfigured: Requested setting SITE, but settings are not configured.
+Requested setting SITE, but settings are not configured.
 You must either define the environment variable DJANGO_SETTINGS_MODULE or call settings.configure() before accessing settings.

 As the error message tries to explain, the module refuses to import